DevQAC/QA-Portal/README.md

 ### Architecture Overview

+## Developer Environment Setup

+1. Clone this repository into your local workspace.
+See instructions in the [Source Control](#source-control) section below for instructions.
+2. Set up Postgres, Keycloak and Mongo DB.
+See [Local development environment setup](https://github.com/DevQAC/QA-Portal/qa-portal-infra/README.md) for instructions.
+3. Build and run the Spring Boot microservices.
+See [Build and run microservices](https://github.com/DevQAC/QA-Portal/qa-portal-services/README.md) for instructions
+4. Build and run the Angular client application.
+See [Build and run angular application](https://github.com/DevQAC/QA-Portal/qa-portal-angular/README.md) for instructions

 ## Source Control

 Source code for the QA Portal will be managed in Github.
-The Qa Portal repository is located at
+The QA Portal repository is located at

 https://github.com/DevQAC/QA-Portal<br>